NordeaOSS/nordea-analytics/docs/source/getting_started.rst

                                  time_convention=time_convention, spot_forward=spot_forward,
                                  forward_tenor=forward_tenor, as_df=True)

-Note that tenor frequency input will not have affect unless a certain curve_type are chosen like Nelson or Hybrid.
+Note that tenor frequency input will not have affect unless a specific curve_type are chosen like Nelson or Hybrid.

 Get Curve Definition
 ^^^^^^^^^^^^^^^^^^^^
 The following example shows the curve definition (bonds, quotes, weights and maturities contributing to the curve) of the `EURGOV` curve for the value date of 1st of January 2021.
+Note, it is limited for what curves the curve definition can be retrieved, therefore we have a special enumeration class; CurveDefinitionName.

 .. code-block:: python

     import datetime

     from nordea_analytics.nordea_analytics_service import NordeaAnalyticsService
-    from nordea_analytics.curve_variable_names import CurveName
+    from nordea_analytics.curve_variable_names import CurveDefinitionName

     na_service = NordeaAnalyticsService()
     calc_date = datetime.datetime(2021, 1, 1)
-    curve_name = CurveName.EURGOV
+    curve_name = CurveDefinitionName.EURGOV
     curve_def = na_service.get_curve_definition(curve_name, calc_date, as_df=True)

 Search Bonds